SammeVEVO/SammeVEVO/README.md

 ###

-<p align="left">-=- Currenlty I am in my Second year of Software Engineering.
-I have a background in systems & hosting and currently am working in that field.<br><br>-=- Repos on my profile are private till the end of my school year (in a few weeks) many of them are incomplete or a mess.</p>
+<p align="left">-=- Currenlty I am in my Third year of my Software Engineering bachelor.
+I have a background in systems & hosting so feel free to talk about that stuff with me :D<br><br></p>

 ###